ArcherDiaz/SAD/sad_lib/README.md

 Custom Widgets:
+- ButtonViw widget need to have it's vertical view's column be aligned start

 - ImageView widget need to accommodate for using images from assets
 - ImageView widget need optional effect that makes the image zoom in and out slowly

 - Carousel widget needs to have the ability to fade in next image instead of sliding
+- Carousel widget needs to have its default aspect ratio be 1.0

 Dialogs:
 - dialogs need a header parameter of type widget